 Did you know that the sweet mulberry fruit can have side effects?
 Seems unbelievable, doesn’t it?
 Known as ‘Shahtuta’ in Hindi, this fruit is formed in the silk tree.
 Mulberry has a myriad of medicinal and health benefits.
 However, it can cause some pretty nasty allergies and side effects.
-But before getting into those, let’s first check out the benefits of the mulberry fruit.
+But before getting into mulberry fruit side effects, let’s first check out its benefits.

 - Mulberries are low in calories, have anti-carcinogenic properties and are a rich source of resveratrol.